Entanglement-enhanced correlation propagation in the one-dimensional SU($N$) Fermi-Hubbard model

 In Refs.~\cite{Cheneau,Takasu,Richerme,Jurcevic,Chen}, the observation of light-cone-like propagation was indeed reported.
 In these examples, the initial state is a simple product state, namely a Mott insulator with unit filling or a spin-polarized state, such that the correlation propagations are qualitatively understood using the quasi-particle picture, in which quasi-particles excited on top of the product state carry correlations.
-This naturally poses the question of whether there are other intriguing mechanisms of correlation propagation starting from more complicated entangled initial states.
+Such advances in understanding quantum correlation propagations naturally pose the question of whether there are other intriguing mechanisms of correlation propagation starting from more complicated entangled initial states.

 Quantum simulators of the Fermi-Hubbard model (FHM) with SU($N$) symmetry, which are composed of $N$-flavor Fermi gases of alkali-earth(-like) atoms in optical lattices~\cite{Taie-1,Hofrichter,Ozawa,Taie-2,Tusi,Pasqualetti}, have been remarkably developed recently~\cite{Schafer,Cazalilla,He-2,Padilla}.
 Thanks to the Pomeranchuk cooling mechanism, the $1/N$-filled Mott insulating state of the one-dimensional (1D) system with $N=6$ has been cooled down to $T \simeq 0.1 J/k_{\rm B}$ in recent experiments~\cite{Taie-2}, where $J$ is the hopping energy.
 At such a low temperature, the system is expected to exhibit the behavior of a $(N-1)$-component Tomonaga-Luttinger liquid~\cite{Bonnes}, which is highly entangled in comparison with the Mott insulator of the SCBHM.
 The entanglement entropy is proportional to $N-1$~\cite{Capponi} so it can be systematically controlled by varying $N$.
-Moreover, quantum-gas microscope techniques with single-site resolution have recently been applied to alkali-earth(-like) atoms in optical lattices~\cite{Yamamoto,Miranda,Buob}, allowing for access to the dynamics of a density-density correlation in the SU($N$) FHM.
+Moreover, quantum-gas microscope techniques with single-site resolution have been recently applied to alkali-earth(-like) atoms in optical lattices~\cite{Yamamoto,Miranda,Buob}, allowing for access to the dynamics of a density-density correlation in the SU($N$) FHM.

 In this paper, we analyze the correlation-propagation dynamics of the 1D SU($N$) FHM after a quantum quench starting from a $1/N$-filled Mott insulator.
 From approximate analytical calculations based on the assumption that the correlations are carried by doublon-holon excitations, we find that the effective hopping of doublon excitations increases with $N$ due to high entanglement of the particle-excitation states, and that it coincides with the hopping of particle excitations in the SCBHM in the limit of $N\rightarrow\infty$.
 Furthermore, using matrix product state (MPS) methods~\cite{Schollwock}, we numerically calculate the time evolution of the density-density correlation function to show that the correlation-propagation velocity indeed increases with $N$ due to the enhanced hopping.